Music Meets Medicine: Cullah x Medical College of Wisconsin Release ‘Danse L’Intervention’

 The Danse L'Intervention music video was directed by Wes Tank, a Milwaukee-based multimedia artist, filmmaker, and founder of TankThink — a media production company known for inventive visual storytelling.

-Tank rose to national prominence in 2020 when his Dr. Seuss-over-Dr. Dre rap videos went viral, earning coverage from SPIN, CNN, and HuffPost, and landing on Reddit’s front page.
-He has since launched StoryRaps, an original children’s series on Kidoodle.TV, and serves as Artist-in-Residence at the Betty Brinn Children’s Museum in Milwaukee.
+Tank rose to national prominence in 2020 when his Dr. Seuss-over-Dr. Dre rap videos went viral, earning coverage from SPIN, CNN, and HuffPost, landing on Reddit's front page.
+He has since launched StoryRaps, an original children's series on Kidoodle.TV, and serves as Artist-in-Residence at the Betty Brinn Children's Museum.

 Learn more at tankthink.org/westank